Appearance

 CAUTION

-Theme updates are not covered by OpenThinking support.
+Theme updates are not covered by OpenThinking's complimentary support.

 IMPORTANT

-When no code changes have been made to your theme (by you or any installed third-party app) and no new settings have been added, Shopify themes will update automatically.
+If no code changes were made (by you or any third-party app) and no new settings were added, Shopify can automatically transfer your settings during a theme update.

 IMPORTANT